-The scheme had 7,722 participating employers in 2015-16, including 174 local authorities, and, consequently, the Council is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
+The scheme had 8,762 participating employers in 2017-18, including 174 local authorities, and, consequently, the Council is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-As a proportion of the total expected contributions into the Teachers' Pension Scheme during the year ending 31 March 2017, the Council's own contributions equate to approximately 0.30%.
+As a proportion of the total expected contributions into the Teachers' Pension Scheme during the year ending 31 March 2018, the Council's own contributions equate to approximately 0.25%.

-In 2016-17, the Council paid £18.892m to Teachers' Pensions in respect of teachers' retirement benefits, representing 16.48% of pensionable pay.
-The figures for 2015-16 were £21.855m and 14.1% up to 31 August 2015 and 16.48% from 1 September 2015.
-There were contributions remaining payable at the year-end of £1.319m.
-The contributions due to be paid in the next financial year are estimated to be £21.300m.
+In 2017-18, the Council paid £15.650m to Teachers' Pensions in respect of teachers' retirement benefits, representing 16.48% of pensionable pay.
+The figures for 2016-17 were £18.892m and 16.48%.
+There were contributions remaining payable at the year-end of £1.278m.
+The contributions due to be paid in the next financial year are estimated to be £15.000m.